zerocracy/judges-action/README.md

 be automatically deployed to the `gh-pages` branch.
 You can configure your GitHub repository to render the branch as a static website via [GitHub Pages](https://pages.github.com/).
-Thus, the summary page will be updated every ten minutes and you will see who is the best performer in your team, similar to [what we see](https://zerocracy.github.io/judges-action/zerocracy-vitals.html) in our team.
+Thus, the summary page will be updated hourly and you will see who is the best performer in your team, similar to [what we see](https://zerocracy.github.io/judges-action/zerocracy-vitals.html) in our team.